doda25-team6/operation/README.md

 The workflow is triggered by navigating to the Actions tab in the GitHub web UI, clicking "On-demand training, versioning, and release of the model" on the left, and pressing "Run workflow."
 You will be asked for a release tag, which represents a semantic version, e.g., v0.0.1.

 Afterward, the workflow will run and create a release at https://github.com/doda25-team6/model-service/releases.
 The release contains corresponding versioned model files, which can be downloaded without authentication.

+The workflow consists of two jobs, namely `train-and-version` and `release`.
+This design decision was made so that training and versioning could be performed inside the same Docker Python container, which avoids user permission issues.
+Releasing the model files is not done inside this container, but in the GitHub runner.
+That is why, two jobs are used, where the output files from the first job are downloaded to the second (dependent) job.